-The current CAPE ratio is at a ridiculous 34.41 as of January 25th, 2018.
-This level has only been surpassed one time in the past, during the irrationally greedy time of the late the 1990s during the Dot-Com boom.
-At the end of February 1998, the CAPE reading was 34.712 and by five years later, at the end of February 2003, the S&P500 had lost -23.65% of its value,3 even after making some significant gains into the year 2000.
+The current CAPE ratio is at a ridiculous 34.41 as of January 25, 2018.
+This level has only been surpassed one time in the past, during the irrationally greedy time of the late the 1990s during the dot-com boom.
+At the end of February 1998, the CAPE reading was 34.712, and five years later, at the end of February 2003, the S&P 500 had lost 23.65 percent of its value, even after making some significant gains into the year 2000.

 Source: Shiller PE Ratio.
 (January 25th, 2018).
 Multpl.com, Comprehensive Wealth Management.

-The current rally is also the longest streak ever without at least a 5% correction.
-Neither this, nor any of the above guarantee that a crash or even a sharp correction is imminent, but the risks of such events are definitely elevated.
+The current rally is also the longest streak ever without at least a 5 percent correction.
+Neither this, nor any of the above, guarantee that a crash or even a sharp correction is imminent, but the risks of such events are definitely elevated.

 Source: Kostin, D. et. al. (January 25th, 2018).
 Where to Invest Now: Year 2.
 Goldman Sachs.

-“Fear of missing out (or “FOMO”) is one of the more powerful reasons for investor aggressiveness, and also one of the most dangerous.” –Howard Marks
+“Fear of missing out (FOMO) is one of the more powerful reasons for investor aggressiveness, and also one of the most dangerous.” –Howard Marks

 Aggressiveness cannot be justified as the highest priority when market valuations are where they are.

-Our CWM PTS® metric currently stands at 1.81 as of 1/24/2018.
+Our CWM PTS metric currently stands at 1.81 as of January 24, 2018.
 This does not guarantee a market sell-off or crash is near, only that risks are now elevated for markets.
 At this level we can be highly confident that stocks are more likely to underperform bonds/non-correlated investable assets over the next couple of years, though nothing is ever guaranteed of course.
 As it stands, the current 1.81 indication suggests we should remain overweight to bonds/non-correlated assets versus stock investments.

 Source: Macro PTS® Score.
 (January 24, 2018).
 Comprehensive Wealth Management.